-NOTICE: do not lubricate the O-ring face seal until after installation.
+NOTICE: Do not lubricate the O-ring face seal until after installation.
 Lubricating the O-ring before installation can cause the O-ring to blow out during coupling and uncoupling.

 - b.
-If replacing seals, lubricate the valve stem O-ring and the check valve piston U-cup seal with Magnalube G (Teflon/Petroleum based grease). - c.
-Install the O-ring on the valve stem. - d.
-Install the U-cup seal on the check valve. - e.
+Lubricate the bore in the module housing with Magnalube G (Teflon/ Petroleum based grease). - c.
+If replacing seals, lubricate the valve stem O-ring and the check valve piston U-cup seal with Magnalube G (Teflon/Petroleum based grease). - d.
+Install the O-ring on the valve stem. - e.
+Install the U-cup seal on the check valve. - f.
 Lubricate the U-cup seal.
 Do not get lubrication in the face seal groove of the check valve.

-Figure 5.11-Master Self-Sealing Valve Installation
+Figure 3.10-Master Self-Sealing Valve Installation